MathuC/freespeech/README.md

 There is also a feature in the homepage called WorldChat which is like a groupchat for the world where every users can interact with each other instantly.
 Those messages are not encrypted since any user that is registered can accesss those.

-All the logos/images/audios were made by me (drawn or made usig liscenced software).
+All the logos/images/audios were made by me.